The 10 Best Quit Drinking Books

 2. This Naked Mind: Control Alcohol

-This book, as the title entails, will take you on a trip into your own mind.
+Another one of the best quit drinking books, as the title entails, will take you on a trip into your own mind.
 Annie Grace uses her own struggle with addiction to walk you through the neurological and psychological factors involved with it.

 She throws in how the industry and social pressures factor into the problem as well.
 She also gives you helpful strategies on how to quit.